bencikpeter/3DPrintingProtocols/README.md

  **Installation**:

  - All the files with `*.sh` extention must have executable executable permissions (execute `chmod +x fileName` )
- - An ipserver binary has to be copied to _middleware_ folder
+ - An ippserver binary has to be copied to _middleware_ folder

  **Configuration**: